siyapandeyvsp/MERN-Stack-Digipodium/notes.md

- -difference between function pass / function call # in eventHandling -- ... is a spread operator used to extract out all the elements of an array -- to have an array and a setArray is called destructuing
+ -difference between function pass / function call # in eventHandling -- ... is a spread operator used to extract out all the elements of an array -- to have an array and a setArray is called destructuing 10/03/2024 homework for
  /// create a comment system
+ 17/03/2024

+ create delete function : use splice method on temp array and ...temp set this in Task array
+#### Conditional rendering

+###### interpolated strings : using backticks `backticks `

+## Form Handling
+ - use formik library
+ - use either id or name for field name reading in formik
+ - handleSubmit is provided handleChange is provided , these provide functionality
+ - Yup is a npm package used for validations

+ --latest update in nodeJs for environment variable ".env " is a package

+ # connection
+ - create form
+ - fetch request
+ - ## Request methods : (http requests)
+  - server decides which request will the client send
+   - 1. GET : to fetch / read the data
+        - not secured
+        - data is sent in url (history ,bookmark, shown everywhere)
+        - only string data not json

+   - 2. POST: to store the data
+        - body or any other format
+   - 3. PUT : to update the data
+   - 4. DELETE : to delete the data

+give url for reqest ,
+type of request
+body:values 'what to send'
+- send data in json : json.stringify

+ . no-CORS : servers at different origin (3000,5000) dont allow cross origin for this , npm i cors at backend